-Transferable: CSU, UC; CSU-GE:C2, IGETC:3B; GAV-GE:C2; CAN:ENGL16
+Transferable: CSU, UC; CSU-GE:C2, IGETC:3B; GAV-GE:C2, F; CAN:ENGL16

-This course is a study of the masters of American literature covering the years 1865 A.D. to the present.
-Note: Need not be taken in sequence.
-PREREQUISITE: Eligible for English 1A.
+This course is a study of the masters of American Literature and the major trends of literature during the years 1865 to the present.
+The major trends can include Realism, Naturalism, Modernism, Post-Modernism, etc. (C-ID: ENGL 135) PREREQUISITE: Eligible for English 1A.